Online incident reporting

-To place an order for supplies, complete the St Johns kit restock order form (XLS, 58KB), you will need to use a UoN staff purchasing card and email the form to email@example.com.
+To place an order for supplies, complete the St Johns kit restock order form (XLS, 36KB), you will need to use a UoN staff purchasing card and email the form to firstname.lastname@example.org.
 To prevent confusion and misplaced orders, please ensure your mail delivery and contact details are included on the form.
 A receipt or sales tax invoice will accompany your order and you should keep it for your records.
 Supplies can also be ordered online from St John Ambulance Australia (NSW).
 The order will be delivered through the internal mail system.

 Changes in resuscitation practices mean defibrillation is now included as part of CPR protocols.
 The chance of survival for people who are electrically defibrillated less than five minutes after suffering sudden cardiac arrest increases from less than five per cent to 95 per cent (Source: AHA Guidelines).